sdkbox/sdkbox-sample-appodeal/README.md

-# How to run sdkbox samples
+# How to run sdkbox appodeal samples

 Steps: